harbingerofme/DebugToolkit/README.md

 * **no_enemies** - Toggles enemy spawns
 * **god** - toggles HealthComponent.TakeDamage for all players.
 AKA: you can't take damage.
+* **noclip** - toggles noclip.
+Allow you to fly and going through objects.
+Sprinting will double the speed.

 ### Unlocked Vanilla Commands